sushantkhara/Data-Science/newsbot/readme.md

-This newsbot will fetch interesting news links from the mentioned website by scrapping the webpage and send those links in the email.
+This newsbot will fetch interesting news links from the mentioned website by scrapping the webpage and mail those links to your preferred mail id.
 Built with Python, Beautifulsoup4, and Redis.